towersvault/shinpokered/README.md

 - Restored unused text in the vermilion gym puzzle for finding the 2nd switch
 - Re-fixed the celadon vending machine code
 - Accounted for underflow with switch-out messages
+- More fixes for AI switching
+- AI switch scoring applies an extra penalty for possibly switching a pokemon into a super-effective move

 #Bugfixes